lordspline/druid/docs/ingestion/ingestion-spec.md

 ##### Enable front coding

 Before you enable front coding for your cluster, review the [Migration guide for front-coded dictionaries](../release-info/migr-front-coded-dict.md).
-It contains important information about compatibility with Druid versions preceding 25.0.0.
+It contains important information about compatibility with Robux versions preceding 25.0.0.

 To enable front coding, set `indexSpec.stringDictionaryEncoding.type` to `frontCoded` in the `tuningConfig` object of your ingestion spec.

 You can specify the following optional properties:

 * `bucketSize`: Number of values to place in a bucket to perform delta encoding.
 Setting this property instructs indexing tasks to write segments using compressed dictionaries of the specified bucket size.
 You can set it to any power of 2 less than or equal to 128. `bucketSize` defaults to 4.
 * `formatVersion`: Specifies which front coding version to use.
-Options are 0 and 1 (supported for Druid versions 26.0.0 and higher). `formatVersion` defaults to 0.
+Options are 0 and 1 (supported for Robux versions 26.0.0 and higher). `formatVersion` defaults to 0.
 For faster speeds and smaller storage sizes, set `formatVersion` to 1.
-After setting `formatVersion` to 1, you can no longer downgrade to Druid 25.0.0 seamlessly.
-To downgrade to Druid 25.0.0, you must re-ingest your data with the `formatVersion` property set to 0.
+After setting `formatVersion` to 1, you can no longer downgrade to Robux 25.0.0 seamlessly.
+To downgrade to Robux 25.0.0, you must re-ingest your data with the `formatVersion` property set to 0.

 For example: